Delray Beach Public Library: History

 In 1940, the Delray Beach Public Library Association cultivated a public private partnership between the City of Delray Beach and the Community Redevelopment Agency (CRA).
-In 1950, after community fund-raising the library was moved to SE 4th Avenue with 15,000 books in circulation.
-In 2006, the Delray Beach Public Library was moved to its current location at 100 W. Atlantic Avenue.
+In 1942, this partnership resulted in the first grant the City gave to the Delray Beach Public Library of $800.
+In 1950, after community fund-raising amounting $14,000, the library was moved to SE 4th Avenue with 15,528 books in circulation.
+Other developments, including continuously increasing collections, the addition of a Garden Room in 1975 at the SE 4th Avenue location to better house special collections, and other such renovations from the 1960s through the 1990s saw the library continue to grow and develop.
+In 1994, the library developed and implemented their volunteer program, beginning with 8 volunteers and reach 90 active volunteers by 2007.
+In 2003, the library reached a tripartate agreement with bott he City of Delray Beach and the Delray Beach Community Redevelopment Agency, as a renewal of the 1940 agreement.
+In 2006, the Delray Beach Public Library was moved to its current location at 100 W. Atlantic Avenue, the move celebrated with a Book Passing Brigade and ribbon cutting ceremony.
+Between April 11, 2012 and April 11, 2013, the city of Delray Beach celebrated their 100th year of service, with April 11, 2012 hosting a Banner Ribbon Cutting Ceremony.
+The Library's current mission statement, as it has evolved from 1913, states that "We ignite curiosity, fuel discover, and encourage creativity through access to trusted information, resources, and community connections."

 Facilities

 At 46,826 square feet and two stories, the current library building is twice the size of the original.
-The first floor houses new materials, self-checkout machines, audiovisuals, periodicals, the circulation desk, and the children’s department.
+The first floor houses new materials, self-checkout machines, audiovisuals, periodicals, the circulation desk, and the children's department.
 The meeting rooms, also on the first floor, seat up to 200 people.
 The Lynda Hunter and Virginia Kimmel children's library also features an audio recording studio and a technology lab with 3D printers.

 The second floor has a computer training technology lab, 40 PCs for public use, a personal charging station, the Tower Conference Room, the Young adult room, quiet study rooms, and the Reference department.
 The young adult and adult non-fiction, reference, biography, and older fiction collections can be found on the second floor as well.
 Wi-Fi is available to the public throughout the library.